 Note that the data stream of GPS and several other external references includes information about a pending Leap Second, and as such automatically corrects for a Leap Second.
 Nevertheless, it is advisable to perform some testing in advance to ensure all system components will adjust flawlessly.
-For more information, see "Leap Seconds" on the next page.
+For more information, see "Leap Seconds" below.

-4.2.3 Leap Seconds
+3.2.3 Leap Seconds

-4.2.3.1 Reasons for a Leap Second Correction
+3.2.3.1 Reasons for a Leap Second Correction

-A Leap Second is an intercalary one-second adjustment that keeps broadcast standards for time of day close to mean solar time.
+A Leap Second is an intercalary1 one-second adjustment that keeps broadcast standards for time of day close to mean solar time.
 Leap Seconds are required to synchronize time standards with civil calendars, thus keeping UTC time in sync with the earth's rotation.